 In the second half of the nineteenth century, attitudes towards risk held by the government and especially civil society changed.
 Mortality at sea always was considered an inevitable part of the professional life of fishermen and, though it caused both concern and admiration in outsiders, there were no attempts to mitigate the risk.
-The idea that traditional Pomor vessels were unsafe had been widely discussed since the time of Peter the Great, well known for his strict policy of forbidding traditional northern ship-building and the introduction of foreign types of vessels, among other modernizing efforts.
+The idea that traditional Pomor vessels were unsafe had been widely discussed since the time of Peter the Great, well known for his strict policy of forbidding traditional northern ship-building while introducing of foreign types of vessels, among other modernizing efforts.
 But in spite of new regulations, the Pomor themselves continued to build traditional vessels and found them suitable for the style of inshore fishing they conducted.

-Thus, it was first of all not the local citizens but the emerging civil society in the political centers whose attitude toward risk changed in the late 19th century.
+Thus, it was first of all not the local citizens but the emerging civil society in the political centers whose attitude toward risk changed in the late nineteenth century.
 They no longer were willing to tolerate the level of risk that several decades previously had been considered quite normal.
-For example, the hunting expeditions to Spitsbergen (Svalbard) of the Pomors in the 18th century had been quite risky; the risk of death was between 1% and 10%, but the Pomors considered this risk relatively reasonable compared with their other activities.
-However, in the middle of the 19th century, after several tragedies, hunting expeditions to Spitsbergen ended at least in part because they came to be considered too risky.
+For example, the Pomors’ hunting expeditions to Spitsbergen (Svalbard) in the eighteenth century had been quite risky.
+The risk of death was between 1 and 10 percent, but the Pomors considered this risk relatively reasonable compared with their other activities.
+However, in the middle of the nineteenth century, after several tragedies, hunting expeditions to Spitsbergen ended at least in part because they came to be considered too risky.

-At the end of the 19th century, the general public ranked the improvement of vessels as the most important step to minimize the risks of the northern fisheries.
-Instead of the Netherlands, to whose technology Peter the Great looked as a model, Norway was now very rapidly developing near the northern coasts of Russia.
-Its fisheries flourished and Norwegian fishers, encouraged by large state subsidies, traded their traditional boats for modern decked vessels that could travel further from the shore.
+At the end of the nineteenth century, scientists and others in elite society ranked the improvement of vessels as the most important step to minimize the risks of the northern fisheries.
+Instead of the Netherlands, to whose technology Peter the Great looked as a model, Norway was then very rapidly developing near the northern coasts of Russia.
+Its fisheries flourished and Norwegian fishermen, encouraged by large state subsidies, traded their traditional boats for modern decked vessels that could travel further from the shore.
 Authorities took their example as a model for Russian northern fishermen as well.
-However, on the eve of the 20th century it was no longer possible just to borrow technologies; rather, they had to be understood, rationalized, and approved by science.
+However, on the eve of the twentieth century it was no longer possible just to borrow technologies; rather, they had to be understood, rationalized, and approved by science.

 In that period, “science” was a magic word in Russia.
 According to Elizabeth Hachten, it was a period of “emergence of a newly vibrant public culture of science.”
 Natural science (not social) was believed capable of solving most social and economic problems.
 As Hachten writes: “The natural sciences, theoretical and applied, contributed both ideologically and practically to the educated public’s desire for purposive action to achieve the goals of renewal and reform of society.”